petercable/grpc_requests/README.md

 ## Features

-- connect server using reflection or Stub
+- supports creating clients easily when connecting to servers implementing grpc reflection
-- no need stub class request grpc(if you want)
+- supports implementing stub clients for connecting to servers that do not implement reflection
-- support all unary &  stream method
+- support all unary and stream methods
-- support tls & compression connect
+- supports both TLS and compression connections
-- support AsyncIO API
+- supports AsyncIO API

 ## Install